Anatoly Malykhin

-Anatoly Sergeevich Malykhin (Анатолий Сергеевич Малыхин; born January 11, 1988) is a Russian mixed martial artist and wrestler.
-Malykhin is signed to ONE Championship where he is the current Light Heavyweight World Champion, Middleweight World Champion, and the former Heavyweight World Champion.
-He is the first fighter in history to win major MMA championships in three weight classes and the first to hold them simultaneously.
-A professional competitor since 2016, Malykhin has also competed for Fight Nights Global.
-As of March 17, 2024, he is ranked as the #14 light heavyweight in the world by Fight Matrix.
+Anatoly Sergeevich Malykhin (Анатолий Сергеевич Малыхин; born January 11, 1988) is a Russian former mixed martial artist and wrestler.
+Malykhin formerly competed in the Middleweight, Light Heavyweight, and Heavyweight divisions of ONE Championship, where was the ONE Light Heavyweight MMA World Champion, ONE Middleweight MMA World Champion, and the two-time ONE Heavyweight MMA World Champion, along with being the interim ONE Heavyweight World Champion in 2022.
+He was the first fighter in history to win major MMA championships in three weight classes and the first to hold them simultaneously.

 Malykhin is a Master of Sport in freestyle wrestling, and won a bronze medal at the 2013 Russian championship.
 He also won gold in submission grappling at the 2016 UWW European championships and is a 2017 WMMAA world champion in amateur mixed martial arts (MMA).

 Background

 Malykhin was born on January 11, 1988, in Kemerovo, Kemerovo Oblast, Soviet Union (now Russian Federation).
 He began wrestling in the fifth grade and won several youth championships.
 In 2013, he won gold at the President Cup of Buryatia Republic in freestyle wrestling and placed third at the Russian national championship as a heavyweight.
 Malykhin was later disqualified for two years because he did not appear for doping tests, which he claims was due to a misunderstanding.
 In 2016, Malykhin competed in submission grappling, winning at the championships for the Kemerovo region and the Siberian Federal District to qualify for the All-Russian championships.
 Malykhin was the runner-up at the All-Russian championships, qualifying for the UWW European championships.
 At the European grappling championships in July, Malykhin won gold in the 100+ kg division.